 Much of Australia is subject to some level of water restrictions with some watering activities banned all year round.
 Before you water your garden, make sure that you check with your council or water authority.

 You can water correctly by understanding the requirements of the plants in your garden.
 Anyone who waters your garden should understand which areas need regular water and which don't.

 Leaking taps, pipes and watering systems waste a lot of water.
-One drip per second can result in 12,000 litres of water wasted in a year.
+One drip per second wastes more than 12,000 litres of water a year.